Iceland: 6-Day Holiday Package Summer Around Iceland by Minibus

 As the ancient icy giants make it to sea, some wash up on the adjacent beach, which has been nicknamed Diamond Beach for the glittering chunks of ice that arrive with the surf.
 Walk beside chunks of ancient glacial ice and marvel at the magical sight at your feet.

-Next, explore the beautiful and remote Eastfjords.
-Traveling through mountain passes with the ocean to your left, your guide will make a number of stops along this meandering passageway.
+Today, you will be exploring the beautiful and remote Eastfjords.
+Traveling through mountainous passes with the ocean to your left, your guide will make a number of stops along these meandering passages.
 As well as being known for its dramatic fjords, this area is characterized by its breathtaking beaches, littered with multi-colored pebbles and rocks.

 The entire region is sparsely populated, but the small communities that exist there live in quaint fishing communities, each with their own idiosyncrasies.
 Your guide will introduce you to small-town life out in the countryside before heading to the central ‘hub’ of the East, Egilsstaðir.
 As well as being the largest town in the Eastfjords, it is also close to the largest forest in Iceland, Hallormsstaðaskógar, and Lake Lagafljót, where a legendary water monster is said to reside.

-Make your way north, right across the large and beautiful expanse of Vatnajökull National Park.
+You will be making your way to the North of Iceland today, right across the large and beautiful expanse of Vatnajökull National Park.
 Your first stop of the day will be the magnificent Dettifoss waterfall, the most powerful in Europe.
 The spray of this gigantic natural feature can be seen far before you reach the falls itself.
 Its awe-inspiring character has inspired many movie makers to select this area as a backdrop, including the blockbuster Prometheus.

 You will then head to the ‘Capital of the North,’ Akureyri.
 Before you cross the mountain pass to get there, however, you will make a quick stop at the waterfall, Goðafoss.
 This is a historically famous site in which the old idols of the pagan religion were cast into the water as an act of fealty towards the Christian faith.

-Time to return to Reykjavik.
-First, we drive to the beautiful Hauganes village famous for whales and fresh fish!
-From here you can join an included whale watching tour.
-Hop aboard a boat in the local harbor and head out to spot these gentle giants.
+You will drive to the beautiful Hauganes village famous for whales and fresh fish!
+From here you will join a whale watching tour.
+You will hop aboard a boat in the local harbor and head out to spot these gentle giants.

-After the whale watching tour, head back to Reykjavik where you arrive around 19:30 hrs / 7.30 pm.
-You'll have plenty of time on the way to take in the beautiful sights of Iceland and reflect on your incredible journey.
+You will then head back to the capital of Reykjavik at around 19,30 .
+You will have plenty of time on the way to take in the beautiful sights of Iceland and reflect on your incredible journey.

-Solo travelers will receive a single room.
+Customers travelling on their own will receive a single room.
 Reservations for 2 people will be allocated a double room.
 For bookings of 3 or more, triple rooms will automatically be allocated.
 For example, a group of 8 will receive 2 triple rooms and 1 double.
+If these arrangements do not meet your requirements, please contact the provider.

 It can happen, in the case of extreme weather, that an activity is cancelled.
 If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.